sebastian-ml/crypto-analysis/README.md

 ## Project overview
 <p>
-The project aims on measuring profit made by cryptocurrencies which was reviewed by youtuber Phil Konieczny.
+The project aims on measuring profit made by cryptocurrencies reviewed by crypto youtuber Phil Konieczny.
 </p>
 <p>
+The hypothesis is the following:
-We assume that is more profitable to buy reviewed and recommended coins than buy random coins.
+It is more profitable to buy reviewed and recommended coins than buy random coins.
 </p>

 ## Data sources